datadrivendesign/interaction-mining/README1.md

 * **User Authentication & Contributions**

   * Supports Google OAuth login for managing contributors or shared datasets.
-Optional for personal, single‑user deployments.

 * **Extensible & Open Source**

   * Fully open source and customizable—extend for new analyses, visualizations, or data sources.
-Future plans may include iOS support.
+Future plans include iOS support.

+* **Automated Interaction Capture**

+  * Uses Android’s Accessibility Service API to record user actions (taps, scrolls, text input) and screen content in the background, automatically generating task flows from real app use.
+To learn more about the ODIM application, visit [ODIM Android on GitHub](https://github.com/datadrivendesign/odim-android).
 ---

 ## Architecture